bleu/monorepo/README.md

 @ribeirojose, @mendesfabio, @devjoaov, @luizakp, @yvesfracari

-Heartily crafted by Bleu, with immense gratitude to the Balancer Grants committee for their financial endorsement.
+Heartily crafted by Bleu, with immense gratitude to the Balancer and CoW Grants committees for their financial endorsement.